If you find a journal article OR book chapter that is available at the GSU Library in print only, you have two options:

 Cite as you go.
 Even if you're not sure whether you will use a source, it's much easier to note the citation information up front than to decide you need it later!

 If you’re unsure of which subject database to search in, try Academic Search Complete.
-This database covers a VERY wide range of topics, so:
+This database covers a wide range of topics, and will include both scholarly and popular magazines, so: